The latest blog entries are shown below. All entries are found under all journal entries.

 I'm watching modern era Doctor Who (2005-present) for the second time.
 Doctor Who is a TV series that is dear to me but at the same time somewhat uneven so for the benefit of future me and hopefully others I'm writing a short episode guide this rewatch.

-I try to avoid spoilers as far as possible except when needed to justify my verdict or when spoiler warnings are well past their due date, such which episodes have the Doctor reincarnate.
+I try to avoid spoilers as far as possible except when needed to justify my verdict or when spoiler warnings are well past their due date, such as which episodes have the Doctor reincarnate.
 Double episodes are combined into one review.

 These are the entries published so far: